sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/README.md

 The reason for the empty pixels (the white pixels in the actual images) is due to the fact that we excluded hot pixels and unavailable pixels from the proxy pixel matching algorithm.
 Hot pixels are described as pixels that have an abnormally high value throughout every single frame.
 An unavailable pixel is usually due to a poor frame downlink in which the pixel value was never obtained.

 # Median Frame Gaussian Fitting
 While the Fixed Frames exist, there is still the issue of the empty pixels that needs to be dealt with.
 To fix this, we decided to create a `Median Frame` from which we could extract some information to infill the Fixed Frames.
-The Median Frame was created by taking the median pixel value of every pixel throughout all the Science Frames.
+The Median Frame was created by taking the median pixel value of every pixel throughout all the Fixed Frames.
 Below is what a Median Frame looks like.

 <p align="center">
   <img src="Images/Median_Frame_Combined.png" alt = "Final Frame before infill."/>